 You’ve seen some ways eCommerce marketers can use a predictive analytics software in their strategies to increase ROI with other onward ripples of multiple added values.
 The problem for commerce used to be lack of or inaccurate data.
 But the amount of captured data in the world went from 2 zettabytes in 2010 to 59 zettabytes in 2020.
 With the right software, smart data handling leads to information which leads to insights, rich veins of gold for eCommerce marketers to mine, making decisions based on those conclusions and acting on them quickly, then reviewing outcomes and recalibrating strategy.

-The Shimoku Engagement and Product suites have been developed to deliver exactly these many benefits.
+Shimoku’s Retention and Demand Planning suites have been developed to deliver exactly these many benefits.
 With so much data, and more captured daily, marketers can no longer rely on human brains and working hours to take advantage of it.
 We need advanced marketing tools and measurement capabilities in the form of predictive analytics.
 Computers, commerce, and customers can now work together for the most enjoyable journey possible.